department-of-veterans-affairs/vagov-content/pages/vsa/design.md

 # This line indicates whether it should become the "index" page of it's own directory.
 # Specifying "false" will build the build at /example.html instead of /example/index.html
 permalink: false

+# Excludes this page from the sitemap.
+This isn't really important because we aren't publishing to prod anyway,
+# but still good to do.
+private: true
 ---
 <div class="va-introtext vads-u-margin-bottom--2">